-Creating a Community Conversation about Plastic Pollution Solutions: The Plastic Challenge Podcast
+Creating a Community Conversation about Plastics Production: The Plastics Challenge Podcast

 The Plastics Challenge Podcast team aims to stimulate community conversations and critical dialogue among residents, students and community decision-makers with inventors, scientists, policy experts and value-chain innovators who are making the vision of a new plastics economy into a reality.
 Project aims are to increase awareness, exchange perspectives, foster new connections, and cultivate resilience and hope.